 - Alleys shall have a maximum straight segment of 450 feet.
 This shall be measured along the centerline of the alley and between intersections with other alleys or entrances onto streets (at the right-of-way line of the street at the alley entrance). - ii.
 Alleys must connect to interior subdivision streets. - iii.
 Intersections of alleys or turns in alleys are discouraged and will be approved only where existing development precludes a through route, or where road configuration or a significant feature, such as a Neighborhood Park or Paseo (as defined in HMC Section 19.10.10.D), justifies a turn or intersection. - iv.
-Alleys shall be designed to accommodate utilities, fire and trash access.
-A letter from the refuse provider is required with any alley-loaded project that states they will provide trash pick-up service within any proposed alley.
+Alleys shall be designed to accommodate utilities, fire and trash access. - v.

-v.
 Dwellings with front-facing garages may not be built on an alley.

-Access to Schools.
+4. Access to Schools.